USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 The second data section in the PROFILES file contains monthly average Dobson values.
 The data are organized in 12 rows (January through December) and 19 columns (90°N to 80°N through 80°S to 90°S).

 The last data section in the PROFILES file contains vertical profiles from the 1976 U.S. Standard Atmosphere of temperature, air density, ozone concentrations, and aerosol attenuation coefficients.
 The data are organized in 51 rows, corresponding to altitude (0 to 50 km), with four columns per row for each of the four variables.
-A detailed description of the file format is provided in Table 8-9.
+A detailed description of the file format is provided in [Table 8‑9](#Table8-9).

 <a id=Table8-9></a>